greeneyetechnology/greenix/README.md

     fzf
     coreutils
     vault
+    tmux
   ];
   home.file = {
+    # Copy the files into ~/.local/bin/greeneye
     ".local/bin/greeneye" = {
       source = "${greenix}";
       recursive = true;
     };
   };
   home.sessionPath = [
-    "${greenix}/bin"
+    # Add files to PATH
+    "${config.home.homeDirectory}/.local/bin/greeneye/bin"
+    "${config.home.homeDirectory}/.local/bin/greeneye/scripts"
   ];
 }
 ```
-This will add the `bin` directory to your PATH, if it doesn't register the commands, log out and back in from your account.
+This will add the `bin` and `scripts` directories to your PATH, if it doesn't register the commands, log out and back in from your account.